nightroman/Helps/README.md

     .
 Helps.ps1

 **Step 4:**
-Create and save the template help script of *My-Command*, open the script in an editor and modify it (e.g. the synopsis must not be empty).
+Create and copy/save the template help script of *My-Command*, paste/open the script in an editor and fill the empty placeholders it with proper content.

+    New-Helps -Command My-Command
+    New-Helps -Command My-Command | Set-Clipboard
     New-Helps -Command My-Command > MyModule.dll-Help.ps1

 **Step 5:**